linode/docs/docs/websites/wikis/install-mediawiki-on-ubuntu-1604.md

  - '[Media Wiki Extensions Blog](https://phabricator.wikimedia.org/source/extensions/browse/)'
 ---

-MediaWiki is a popular free wiki software package.
-It's the same software used by Wikipedia.
+MediaWiki is a popular, free wiki software package.
+It's the same software Wikipedia uses.
 It is fully dynamic and runs on a LAMP stack, taking advantage of the PHP language and the MySQL database backend.
-With easy installation and configuration, MediaWiki is a good solution when you need a familiar, full-featured dynamic wiki engine.
+With easy installation and configuration, MediaWiki is a good solution when you need a familiar, full-featured, dynamic wiki engine.

 This guide assumes that you already have a working [LAMP stack](/docs/web-servers/lamp/install-lamp-stack-on-ubuntu-16-04) running on Ubuntu.
 Your web accessible `DocumentRoot` should be located in `/var/www/html/example.com/public_html/`.
 You should be connected to your server via SSH and logged in as root.

 ## Download and Unpack MediaWiki

-1. Change your working directory to Apache's `DocumentRoot` and ownload the latest release of MediaWiki.
+1. Change your working directory to Apache's `DocumentRoot` and download the latest release of MediaWiki.
 As of this writing, the latest stable release of MediaWiki is version 1.29.0.

     cd /var/www/html/example.com/
     curl -O https://releases.wikimedia.org/mediawiki/1.29/mediawiki-1.29.0.tar.gz